Joseph Levy Foundation

 • Focus on Root Causes: The foundation explicitly states they "don't fund services, activities and programmes - they want to help shift the conditions that make services necessary in the first place"

-• Flexible Age Understanding: The foundation recognizes that “every person transitions into adulthood at different rates, and unnecessarily stringent age brackets can strip support from young people when they need it most” (supporting up to age 35)
+• Flexible Age Understanding: The foundation recognises that “every person transitions into adulthood at different rates, and unnecessarily stringent age brackets can strip support from young people when they need it most” (supporting up to age 35)

 • Strong Safeguarding: Robust safeguarding approaches are essential given the focus on young people